When you buy through our links, we may earn a commission. Learn more.

 The Shurflo 12V RV Fresh Water Pump (click to view on Amazon) is one of the most powerful water pumps you can get for an RV.

-It has a flow of 3.5 gallons per minute and uses 7 max amps.
-That’s 84 watts an hour when running.
+It has a flow of 3 gallons per minute and uses 7.5 max amps.
+If you ran it for an hour straight without stopping, it would only use a maximum of 90 watt hours.

 Chances are your RV is using an even smaller pump than this one which means even less of a power draw.

-You can save on power by limiting your water usage by not taking as many showers when dry camping/boondocking and using a pitcher of water for drinking water so you don’t have to run the water pump every time you’re thirsty.
+For instance, don’t take as many showers when dry camping/boondocking.
+Use a jug for drinking water so you don’t have to run the water pump every time you’re thirsty.
+Fill the sink to wash your dishes, simple things like that.

 Range Hood

-The stove in any RV has a hood over it that will normally have a light and a fan in it.
+The stove in any RV has a vent hood with a light and fan that need power.

 The light bulb is going to be a source of power draw as most RV 12V hoods usually have a high wattage incandescent light bulb in them.